How to Start a Local Knitting Group: 5 Simple Tips

 “Since then things have gone by smoothly, and even better!”

-Like many charity knitting groups, Sweet Knittings decides what to knit based on what touches them.
+Like many charity knitting groups, Sweet Knittings decided what to knit based on what touches them.
 “For myself, angel babies and preemies are close to my heart, in memory of my brother’s baby, as well as cancer, as both of my grandmothers passed away from it.,” Veronica said.

 “I know that every cause or place we donate to has some meaning for us or has just simply touched us deeply in some way.
 We currently are working on holiday items for preemies in the NICU, babies and children with various health issues, as well as some who’ve been through some form of abuse.”